 Simple English definitions for legal terms

-Read a random definition: Taking the Fifth
+Read a random definition: parenting plan

 A perfect attestation clause is a statement in a will that confirms all the necessary steps have been taken to make a valid will.
 It ensures that the will is legally binding and can be executed according to the wishes of the deceased person.